 Though none of the men were recognizable, the photo was arresting in its stark depiction of the stillness of the death and then shocking when it became clear on second glance that maggots had claimed the body of one of the soldiers faced down on the sand.

 The photo was taken by LIFE’s photojournalist George Strock.
 Images that Strock took of dead American GIs were not published because the U.S Office of Censorship prohibited their publication, as they refused to allow any pictures of American soldiers killed in combat.

 LIFE editorialized that “we think that occasional pictures of Americans who fall in action should be printed.
 The job of men like Strock is to bring the war back to us, so that we who are thousands of miles removed from the dangers and the smell of death may know what is at stake”.

-The case went to the White House, where president Franklin D. Roosevelt finally approved its publication.
+The case went to the White House, where President Franklin D. Roosevelt finally approved its publication.
 President Roosevelt feared that the American public might be growing complacent about the war and its horrific toll.
-The photo, taken in February 1943, was finally published on LIFE’s September 20, 1943 issue.
+The photo, taken in February 1943, was finally published in LIFE’s September 20, 1943, issue.